-The database administrator wants to restrict the amount of space a tablespace will occupy.
+• Restricting the amount of space a tablespace will occupy is desired.
 An autoextend tablespace can grow to fill all available space on a disk.

 After creating an autoextend tablespace, the database administrator can change it to a regular tablespace by using JDBA Tool or the ALTER TABLESPACE command at the dmSQL command prompt.